Parthav46/atlassian-mcp/README.md

    ```
    - You can also use environment variables instead of command-line arguments.

+## MCP Server setup

-6. **Create MCP JSON config for Copilot or Claude for Desktop:**
+**Create MCP JSON config for Copilot or Claude for Desktop:**
-   - Create a file named `mcp.json` in your project root with the following content:
+   - Add the following content to configure your MCP server:
      ```json
      {
        "command": "npx",